Back5-Couple Dances

 B1:(16 bars): All two-hand turn, then top three couples face up, bottom two face down.
 “Morris Dolphin Hey” — end four couples change the leader each time they start moving in (working with same-sex neighbour), middle couple swim alone.

-B2:Middle couple cross right, turn right, dance a quick whole figure eight round the entire set while the end couples do four changes of a circular hey starting with partner (4 steps per change), then two-hand turn while middles finish their figure eight (12 bars).
+B2:Middle couple cross right, turn right, dance a quick whole figure eight round the entire set while the end couples do four changes with hands starting with partner (4 steps per change), then two-hand turn while middles finish their figure eight (12 bars).
 Lines fall back; lead forward.

 To expand upon the “Morris Dolphin Hey” in B1, same-sex dancers, for example man 2 and man 4, act as one and they keep the same relationship to each other throughout: man 2 is always above man 4.
 Their cast is an individual turn out of the set so that man 4 actually takes the lead at the start.
 Men 4 and 2 pass left shoulder with man 1 and then right shoulder with men 5 and 3, so essentially there are two heys for three up and down the set.
 My thanks to Tom Hinds for clarifying this.